CoffeeVampir3/Tverysky-Torch/README.md

 Features: 32 | Accuracy: 0.950±0.112 | Convergence: 0.800
 ```

 Not present in the paper is an experimental TverskyMultihead.
+This reduces the prototypes into chunks so each "head" is responsible for a subgroup of prototypes.
+This maintains the ability to do XOR.
 Conceptually this should be used to reduce the size of the TverskyLayer without killing its ability to XOR.
 To test it on XOR:

 ```python
 uv run python XORTest-Multihead.py